storesafe/cordova-sqlcipher-adapter/README.md

 **WARNING:** Please do NOT propose changes from your `master` branch.
 In general changes will be rebased using `git rebase` or `git cherry-pick` and not merged.

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [brodysoft / Cordova-sqlcipher-adaptor / issues](https://github.com/brodysoft/Cordova-sqlcipher-adaptor/issues) can help improve the quality of this plugin.
+- Reporting issues at [litehelpers / Cordova-sqlcipher-adapter / issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements welcome for consideration, when submitted with test code and will work for all supported platforms.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.
 - Project restructuring, i.e. moving files and/or directories around, should be avoided if possible.
-If you see a need for restructuring, it is best to ask first on the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) where alternatives can be discussed before reaching a conclusion.
+- If you see a need for restructuring, it is the most handy to first discuss it in the forum at [Ost.io / @litehelpers / Cordova-sqlcipher-adapter](http://ost.io/@litehelpers/Cordova-sqlcipher-adapter) where alternatives can be discussed before reaching a conclusion.
 If you want to propose a change to the project structure:
   - Make a special branch within your fork from which you can send the proposed restructuring;
   - Always use `git mv` to move files & directories;
-  - Never mix a move/rename operation and any other changes in the same commit.
+  - Never mix a move/rename operation with any other changes in the same commit.

 ## Major branches

 - `common-src` - source for Android & iOS versions without sqlcipher
 - `cipher-src` - source for Android & iOS versions with sqlcipher
 - `cipher-rc` - pre-release version, including sqlcipher dependencies
-- `cipher-master` - version for release, *may* be included in PhoneGap build in the future.
+- [FUTURE TBD] ~~`cipher-master` - version for release, *may* be included in PhoneGap build in the future.~~